blackeye68/HackerRank_SQL/SQL_SERVER/Aggregation/17_Weather Observation Station 20.md

 ## Problem

-A  ![median]: https://en.wikipedia.org/wiki/Median is defined as a number separating the higher half of a data set from the lower half.
+A  [median]:https://en.wikipedia.org/wiki/Median is defined as a number separating the higher half of a data set from the lower half.
 Query the median of the Northern Latitudes (LAT_N) from **STATION** and round your answer to _4_ decimal places.

 **Input Format**